Goidz/acid-annies-gig-guide/README.md

 # Aunty Acid's Guide to Mayhem
 This is my portfolio 3 project for the Code Institute Full-stack developer course.

-Aunty Acid's Guide to Mayhem is a simple application designed for event creation.
+Aunty Acid's Guide to Mayhem is a simple application designed for creating and then storing events.
 Mainly focused on underground and lesser known artists and promoters working with them.
 Even small venues could benefit from this.
 The whole idea is to create a platform for people to quickly upload the event information which then gets stored for later use on a front-end application with search functionality.

 It is often extremely hard to find smaller shows in cities.
-The hope is that the creation of a groundroots DIY application focussing on cfostering a community that can easily follow and explore new music and in such a way grow the music scene.
+The hope is that the creation of a groundroots, DIY application focussing on fostering a community that can easily follow and explore new music and in such a way grow the music scene.
 If we are honest, all "big bands" need to come from somewhere.
 If we do not try and grow the smaller scenes there will be nothing left for future generations to enjoy.

 [This is Aunty Acid's Guide to Mayhem!](https://aunty-acids-guide-to-mayhem-279b161d0d9e.herokuapp.com/)

-## Project chart:
+## Project Flow Chart:
 I created a diagram, using Lucidchart, hoping to illustrate the flow of the site.
 Click on "Details" below: